-One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not you meet the criteria to qualify as a “grandfathered” health plan.
-If you have grandfathered status, some — but not all — provisions of the health care law will be optional for you.
+One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not a company’s health plans meet the criteria to qualify as a “grandfathered” health plan.
+If you have grandfathered status, some — but not all — provisions of the Health Care Law will be optional for you.

 States will have the option of allowing large companies with more than 100 employees to buy health insurance through state-based health insurance Marketplaces.
 Initially, only individuals who buy their own insurance and small businesses will be able to use these online portals when they open in the fall of 2014.
 The Marketplaces will make it easier for those purchasing health insurance to compare products and prices.

-At Independence Blue Cross (IBC), we’re following implementation of the health care law closely.
+At Independence Blue Cross (IBC), we’re following implementation of the Health Care Law closely.
 We have already made major changes in our plans and will be making additional changes to make sure your plans comply with the law.
-We already have met many requirements of the health care law, and we adopted other provisions prior to the dates when they took effect.
+We've already met many requirements of the Health Care Law, and we adopted other provisions prior to the dates they took effect.

 For example, no changes need to be made to your coverage in the following areas because IBC already included these provisions in its plans:

 - Coverage for in-network emergency room visits